 Since research organizations haven’t seized this opportunity — have, in fact, acted in most cases as if becoming this kind of critical civic resource is the last thing they should spend time developing — it was only a matter of time before other sectors hungry for competitive advantage did.
 Such as journalism.

-Dylan Thomas of Vox’s Future Perfect sent an email to the Future Perfect list yesterday afternoon with an intro that curated the state of knowledge on which interventions curtail or prevent gun violence — and exemplifies a model of research curation.
+Dylan Matthews of Vox’s Future Perfect sent an email to the Future Perfect list yesterday afternoon with an intro that curated the state of knowledge on which interventions curtail or prevent gun violence — and exemplifies a model of research curation.